OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 Please note that some of our services include links to services of third parties whose privacy practices differ from Microsoft's.
 If you provide personal data to any of those services, your data is governed by their privacy statements.

 How to Access &.
-Control Your Personal Data Access &.
-Control Your Personal DatapspmainhowtoaccesscontrolyourdatamoduleSummary
+Control Your Personal DataHow to Access &.
+Control Your Personal DatamainhowtoaccesscontrolyourdatamoduleSummary

 You can view or edit your personal data online for many Microsoft services.
 You can also make choices about Microsoft's collection and use of your data.
 How you can access or control your personal data will depend on which services you use.